About Us.

 Bruce has training and experience working with individuals, systemic approaches to couple and family counselling, and historical sexual abuse counselling.
 He is a full member of New Zealand Association of Counsellor’s (NZAC), and as previously mentioned is ACC registered.
 He works with integrity, bringing a realistic attitude with empathy, common sense, humour, and an understanding of the challenges people face.

-Uipo Uipo-Tagaloasa
+Uipo Uipo-Tagaloas

 Lead Peer Worker